2 day canoe trip - Hwithy to Symonds Yat

 Shortly after is the area where the 18th century Rev. Gilpin first introduced the word 'picturesque' to the English language in describing the surrounding landscape.
 For him it defined "that kind of beauty which is agreeable in a picture".

 When the river starts to turn west you will come through a beautiful valley.
 You will find Ship Rock high above your left shoulder.
 The cliffs that run along the skyline are Coldwell Rocks, home to the Peregrine falcon.
 The end of the line of cliffs is marked by Symonds Yat Rock.
 As you come under the rocks there is a shingle beach that backs onto a meadow on the opposite side, which acts as the perfect pit stop for a snack.

 From here the River Wye takes a long wide oval course, nearly coming back on itself at Symonds Yat.
 But before reaching Symonds Yat you will paddle your canoe under Huntsham Bridge (the green bridge) and it takes about 25 minutes back from here.

 As you enter Symonds Yat West you will see large boulders on the left, this is the landmark we advise paddlers to remember as our landing point is on the right just opposite them.

 The 2 day canoe trip is inclusive of canoe hire, equipment hire (paddles, bouyancy aids and dry barrels), transportation to the start point, launch fees, landing fees, car parking at canoe centre, maps and safety briefing.
 You will need to arrange your own accommodation at Ross on Wye, our recommendations can be found on our accommodation page.

-To book this trip, check availability or find out the cost just fill in the first 5 drop down boxes using the booking tool on the booking page and it will give you a total price based on how many boats and people you have got.
+To book this trip or check availability or to find out the cost just fill in the first 5 drop down boxes using the booking tool on the booking page and it will give you a total price based on how many boats and people you have got.
 (Tip - make sure you input a value into every field even if it is a zero).